Universal Constructivism: Growth

-Asociacion de Arte Constructivo
+Asociación de Arte Constructivo

-Torres-Garcia finally came back to his home after a 43-year long journey.
+Torres-García finally came back to his home after a 43-year long journey.
 To portray his development of Constructive Universalism, he began a projects called the Asociacion de Arte Constructivo (Association of Constructive Art).
 Its goal was to spread knowledge about abstraction to the country of Uruguay.

-The studio was welcome to artists who was determined to learn by Torres-Garcia.
+The studio was welcome to artists who were determined to learn from Torres-García.
 Also, they would function as the headquarters of this project.
 Outside of the doors would have signs saying "Nongeometers Keep Out".
-His determination of spreading his knowledge was taken very seriously.
+His determination to spread his knowledge was taken very seriously.

-In the AAC, Torres-Garcia conducted occupations such as lectures and exhibitions that appealed to young artists.
+In the AAC, Torres-García conducted activities such as lectures and exhibitions that appealed to young artists.
 His leadership positively impacted the group.
 He encouraged twenty artists to be involved in an exhibition in October 1937.
-Also, the eleventh AAC exhibition involved artworks by twenty eight artists who learned under Torres-Garcias wing.
+Also, the eleventh AAC exhibition involved artworks by twenty eight artists who learned under Torres-García's wing.
 Later, the AAC has developed a magazine entitled Circulo y Cuadrado which had a total of eight issues from 1936 to 1943.